ssfsx17/ffpnp/Jobs/Chemist.md

 - Fight
 - Defend
 - Charge
-- Salve (1 AP) - Use one item on the whole party.
+- Salve (1 AP) (special) - Use one item on the whole party.
 The item has half effect and duration.
 - Chemistry Tech
 - 1 x Choice
 - Item